neondatabase/website/content/docs/introduction/billing-sample.md

 ![Sample billing graph](/docs/introduction/billing_sample_graph.png)

+Daily average of 23.94 GiB leads to a total of 713.35 GiB compute hours for the month.

-Compute time calculation: 18.35 GB GB * $0.102 per GiB = $73.27 for this billing period
+Compute time calculation: 718.35 GiB * $0.102 per GiB = **$73.27** for this billing period

 </TabItem>